 After Group B was banned for the WRC effective at the end of 1986, most manufacturers turned to rally raid and hill climb events to run their cars.
-By the end of 1987, the fields consisted almost entirely of Group B cars and the popularity was growing.
-Peugeot saw an opportunity to keep the 205 T16 alive a bit longer by running a car in the very popular French Rallycross Championship.
-To make sure that success would be achieved, a French rallycross team was put under the wing of Peugeot Talbot Sport (PTS).
+By the end of 1987, the top rallycross fields were consisted almost entirely of Group B cars.
+A year later, Peugeot saw an opportunity to keep the 205 Turbo 16‘s immense prowess alive a bit longer by running a car in the very popular French Rallycross Championship.
+To make sure that success would be achieved the Concessionaires Peugeot France team was put under the wing of Peugeot Talbot Sport (PTS).